 My father was an extraordinary man.
 I found it was challenging to be his son.
-These are separate reflections on this Father’s Day.
+These are separate reflections on Father’s Day.

-Many years ago in my work advising business leaders, I recognized that the most difficult leadership role is that of parent.
+Many years ago in my work advising business leaders, I recognized that the most difficult leadership role is that of a parent.
 It was several years later when I had the insight that the most important goal for a parent is to be an eminently happy adult.
 The child emulates the parent.

 Unfortunately, the power of emulation is far greater than the power of discerning wisdom.

 Recently, I contemplated the Serenity Prayer in the context of Father’s Day.
 Written by the mid-20th-century American theologian Reinhold Niebuhr, the Serenity Prayer gathered fame in the version adopted by twelve-step recovery programs.
 You may be familiar with this prayer:

 God grant me the serenity to accept the things I cannot change,

 Life can be consumed by change-the-parent victimhood.
 If so, learning and living are delayed.
 What father’s child would not have wished to change some things about his or her dad if only to get through childhood less scathed?
 I certainly would have!
 Don’t we all seek the eminent happy adult?
 I certainly did.